quiquedev/user-service-scala-fp/README.md

 Specification has been documented with [OpenAPI](https://swagger.io/specification) and validation has been done programmatically in an elegant way by using [Validated](https://typelevel.org/cats/datatypes/validated.html).

-Size constraints, i.e.: maximum number of characters of *lastName* have been introduced, in order to avoid to the possibility of blowing up the service and the persistence engine.
+Size constraints, i.e.: maximum number of characters of *lastName*, have been introduced, in order to avoid to the possibility of blowing up the service and the persistence engine.
 No constraints in terms of format have been used on *mail* and *number* but could be easily introduced.
-The configuration of this constraints, i.e.: maximum size of 5, have been written programmatically in the code for simplicity.
+The configuration of these constraints, i.e.: maximum size of 5, have been written programmatically in the code for simplicity.

 ## Code